-The council is working hard to identify HMOs within Northampton to ensure they are adequately managed and also meet the fire safety and amenity standards required.
-Although we carry out extensive surveillance work there are inevitably some premises which go unidentified, therefore information and support from local residents and businesses is invaluable to supplement our work.
+We are working hard to identify HMOs within Northampton to ensure they are adequately managed and also meet the fire safety and amenity standards required.
+Although we carry out extensive surveillance work there are inevitably some premises which go unidentified; therefore information and support from local residents and businesses is invaluable to supplement our work.

 Private Sector Housing